Skip to Content

 2. Brown the chicken thighs!
 They don’t need to be cooked through—focus on getting a nice golden-brown color and slightly crisp texture.

-3. Pour in the marinade and bring the chicken and sauce to a boil.
-Simmer until the sauce has reduced by half and the chicken is completely cooked through.
+3. Pour in the marinade and bring the chicken thighs and sauce to a boil.
+Simmer the chicken in the sauce until it has reduced by half and the chicken is completely cooked through.

 What To Serve With Chicken Adobo

 Keep it classic!
-You’ve got to serve chicken adobo in the classic Filipino way—over a big bed of perfectly steamed white rice, sprinkled with fresh chopped scallions and plenty of that adobo sauce spooned over everything.
+You’ve got to serve chicken adobo in the classic Filipino way; over a big bed of perfectly steamed White Rice, sprinkled with fresh chopped scallions and plenty of that adobo sauce spooned over everything.
 If you have a rice cooker, this is its moment to shine.
 But if you don’t, no sweat!
-You can follow our stovetop rice cooking method here–simply leave out the lemon juice, zest and garlic powder.
+You can follow our stovetop rice cooking method (see link above).

 Chicken Adobo?!
 More Like Chicken We ADORE-O!